 - Demonstrate how one client has used your product in a less traditional way – bonus PR and links for them too

-- Show a unique way a client has been able reuse or recycle your product once it’s outlasted its usefulness
+- Show a creative way a client has been able reuse or recycle your product once it’s outlasted its usefulness

 - Share a post outlining how a client was struggling with something and your product or service helped them solve it

-- If your clients have really big news (regardless of their size or importance in their industry) share it, e.g. awards, benchmarks
+- If your clients have really big news (regardless of their size or importance in their industry) share it, e.g. awards, benchmarks, releases, achievements

 Think of all the products and services you use during the year.
 People do lots of online research before purchasing.
 This can also bring a broader audience to your blog.